tenancy/docs/docs/tenancy/1.x/hooks-general.md

 They allow simple bootstrapping of a newly created tenant, like provisioning a new database virtual machine, registering domains or setting up a S3 bucket.

-When the `HookResolver` fires the hooks it will:
+When the `HookResolver` fires the hooks, it will:

  - Resolve the registered hooks.
  - Call the `for()` method on the hook with the specific [lifecycle event](#events).